AbijithBalaji/Obsidian-Sync/README.md

   ```

 ### Packaged Executables
-Download native packages from our Releases page:
+Download ready-to-use binaries from the [Releases](https://github.com/Ogrelix/Ogresync/releases) page:

-- Windows: .exe file
-- macOS: .app bundle
+-   **Windows:** Executable `.exe`

-- Linux: AppImage
+-   **Linux:** AppImage

+-   **macOS:** `.app` bundle (coming soon)

 ---

 ## Usage
-### 1. Initial Setup:
+### 1\.
+Initial Setup

 -   The wizard helps you choose your Obsidian vault and configures everything, including SSH and GitHub repository setup.

-- If you don’t have a GitHub repo, you’ll be prompted to create a private one and provide its URL.
+-   If you don't have a GitHub repo, you'll be prompted to create a private one and provide its URL.

 -   SSH keys are auto-generated if not found.
 On Linux/macOS, manual instructions are displayed in case clipboard copy fails.

-### 2. Automatic Synchronization:
+### 2\.
+Automatic Synchronization

-Once setup is complete, just run Ogresync instead of opening Obsidian directly.
+Once setup is complete, just run **Ogresync** instead of opening Obsidian directly.

 -   It pulls any updates from GitHub before opening Obsidian.

 -   You edit your notes as usual in Obsidian.

 -   After you close Obsidian:

     -   Any changes are automatically committed.

     -   If online, changes are pushed to GitHub.

     -   If offline, they remain committed locally and will be pushed later.

-### 3. Conflict Resolution:
+### 3\.
+Conflict Handling

+If the same file is modified on two systems:

 -   Conflicts are detected and logged.

 -   You will be prompted to resolve using:

     -   Keep Local Changes

     -   Use Remote Changes

     -   Merge Manually

 (See Known Issues for current limitations.)